 Of all the discussions we have at C-Suite level, there is a common fear shared by all, from the CEO of a 10 person Fintech disrupting the market, to the CEO of a major bank.

-Is what we are building today going to be relevant 12 months from now?
+Will the platform we are building today be relevant 12 months from now?

 Technology and global markets seem to be moving so fast, most executives are struggling to keep pace.
 Couple that with the changing regulatory landscape and looking further than 12 months into the future is creating indecision.
 When decisions are finally made, the market has moved on, the goal posts have changed and so the process starts all over again!

 The answer is no if we look at investment numbers.
 But we are entering a new evolution, Fintech 2.0 and the platform play.
 The pressure is on for founders and executives to deliver to investors and shareholders.
 The challenge for scaling Fintechs appears to be plateauing top line growth or even an obsolete product/business model.

 Most Fintech to date are apps/features or middle layer software solutions.
 But with the emergence of ‘Super Apps’ like Revolut the competition is becoming much tougher.
 And customers expectations are rising.

 When it comes to scaling the business two options are most often considered.
 Grow geographically (Cover Genius and AfterPay have taken this approach) or pivot domestically.
 To pivot successfully requires two things; new products and people to drive the sales of new products.

 Pivots are not exclusive to scaling startups.
 We see an increasing demand for Fintech talent from corporations pivoting their own product lines.
 Some are even reinventing their business models.
 Some examples include FSI’s, Insurers and Software companies.